July 8-12, 2024

 University of Lyon, France

-Dr. Thomas Grenier is Associate Professor at INSA Lyon Electrical Engineering department and at the CREATIS lab in Lyon, France.
+Dr. Thomas Grenier is Associate Professor at the University of Lyon Electrical Engineering department and at the CREATIS lab in Lyon, France.

 • Mohammadhadi Shateri